Virtual Dub

 What Is It?

-use of filters and plugins, some of which come with the program, and hundreds of others than can easily be added.
+of filters and plugins, some of which come with the program, and hundreds of others than can easily be added.
+VDub

-VDub and contains some additional user-friendly options such as simplified cropping, compatibility with many more file
+and contains some additional user-friendly options such as simplified cropping, compatibility with many more file types

 For me, it has fallen out of favour as a capture program because it is too fiddly and unreliable, but as an editor, it is a